 would cause InO-Bot to move forward 10 cm.
 The maximum distance that

 InO-Bot can move is 127 cm.
-If you need InO-Bot to move further, you
+If you need InO-Bot to move farther, you

 need to issue multiple movement commands.